 - Schott Longpass and Shortpass Filters

 Optical components can also play a key role in the kind of robust safety checks which aircraft have to go through on a regular basis, with thermal imaging being used to detect the kind of minute changes in the density or thickness of metal, or the presence of microcracks or corrosion which would be invisible to the naked eye.

 UQG are members of JOSCAR, the Joint Supply Chain Accreditation Register.
 This is a collaborative register utilised by growing numbers of leading contractors in the aerospace industry.
 Our presence on the register is a reassurance for any potential defence and aerospace clients of our qualifications and the standards we work to, offering a level of reassurance above and beyond that provided by our years of experience and track record of delivery.

 We’re a trusted supplier of optical components including filters, windows, lenses and prisms to clients across the aerospace sector, delivering precision products certified to ISO 9001-2015 level.

-If you work in the aerospace sector and are looking for a trusted supplier of optical components, materials and services then look no further.
+If you work in the aerospace sector and are looking for a trusted supplier of optical components, materials and services.
 We’ve been delivering for our partners in the aerospace industry and beyond for more than 65 years, and can deliver exactly what you need from stock or create custom solutions to meet highly specific requirements.
 Contact us today to find out exactly what we can do for you.